-During the fiscal year ended March 31, 2009 ("Fiscal 2009"), the Board of Directors and the various committees of the Board held the following number of meetings: Board of Directors-seven; Audit Committee-eight; Compensation Committee-one; and Nominating and Corporate Governance Committee-one.
-During Fiscal 2009, no director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of any committees of the Board held while he was serving on the Board or such committee.
+During the fiscal year ended March 31, 2012 ("Fiscal 2012"), the Board of Directors and the various committees of the Board held the following number of meetings: Board of Directors-six; Audit Committee-four; Compensation Committee-two; and Nominating and Corporate Governance Committee-two.
+During Fiscal 2012, no director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings of any committees of the Board held while he was serving on the Board or such committee.

 Audit Committee.
 The current members of our Audit Committee are Messrs.
-Char, Seazholtz, and Thomas.
-Each member of the Audit Committee is "independent" under the current listing standards of NYSE Amex and the SEC rules regarding audit committee memberships.
+Char, Miner, Thomas and Williams.
+Mr. Williams was appointed to the committee in May 2012.
+Mr. Char will not serve on the committee after the Annual Meeting.
+Mr. Seazholtz served on the committee until the expiration of his term as a director in September 2011.
+The Board has determined that each member of the Audit Committee is (or was during his time of service) "independent" under the listing standards of NYSE MKT and the SEC rules regarding audit committee memberships.
 The Board has identified Mr. Char as the member of the Audit Committee who qualifies as an "audit committee financial expert" under applicable SEC rules and regulations governing the composition of the Audit Committee.

-The Audit Committee oversees on behalf of the Board (a) the conduct of the accounting and financial reporting processes, the audits of our financial statements and the integrity of our audited financial statements and other financial reports; (b) the performance of our internal accounting and financial controls function; (c) the engagement, replacement, compensation, qualifications, independence and performance of our independent auditors; and (d) the portions of the Code of Ethics and Business Conduct and related policies regarding our accounting, internal accounting controls or auditing matters.
+The Audit Committee oversees on behalf of the Board (a) the conduct of the accounting and financial reporting processes, the audits of our financial statements and the integrity of our audited financial statements and other financial reports; (b) the performance of our internal accounting and financial controls function; (c) the engagement, replacement, compensation, qualifications, independence and performance of our independent registered public accounting firm; and (d) the portions of the Code of Ethics and Business Conduct and related policies regarding our accounting, internal accounting controls or auditing matters.

-The Audit Committee meets privately with our independent auditors, and the independent auditors have unrestricted access to and report directly to the Audit Committee.
-The Audit Committee has selected McGladrey & Pullen, LLP as our independent auditors for the fiscal year ending March 31, 2010 and is recommending that our stockholders ratify this appointment at the Annual Meeting.
+The Audit Committee meets privately with our independent registered public accounting firm, and such firm has unrestricted access to and reports directly to the Audit Committee.
+The Audit Committee has selected McGladrey LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2013 and is recommending that our stockholders ratify this appointment at the Annual Meeting.

 Compensation Committee.
 The current members of our Compensation Committee are Messrs.
-Daly, Seazholtz, and Thomas.
-The Board has concluded that each member of the Compensation Committee is "independent" under the listing standards of NYSE Amex.
+Daly, Thomas and Williams.
+Mr. Williams was appointed to the committee in May 2012.
+Mr. Seazholtz served on the committee until the expiration of his term as a director in September 2011.
+The Board has determined that each member of the Compensation Committee is (or was during his time of service) "independent" under the listing standards of NYSE MKT.

-The Compensation Committee (a) evaluates officer and director compensation policies, goals, plans and programs; (b) determines the cash and non-cash compensation of our "executive officers" as defined in the rules promulgated under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); (c) reviews and makes recommendations to the Board with respect to our equity-based and other incentive compensation plans for employees; (d) evaluates the performance of our executive officers; (e) assists the Board in evaluating potential candidates for executive officer positions and oversee management succession planning; and (f) produces the Committee report required by the applicable rules and regulations of the SEC and other regulatory bodies for inclusion in our annual proxy statement.
+The Compensation Committee (a) evaluates officer and director compensation policies, goals, plans and programs; (b) determines the cash and noncash compensation of our "officers" as defined in the rules promulgated under Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"); (c) reviews and makes recommendations to the Board with respect to our equity-based and other incentive compensation plans for employees; (d) evaluates the performance of our executive officers; and (e) assists the Board in evaluating potential candidates for executive officer positions and oversees management succession planning.